Skip to content

 }

-// Read the database
+// reading the BD

 ElectionsConfig electionsConfig = null;